LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/ask_question_5.rst.txt

 ::

-   ask_question(Question, Kind, Component, Check, Answer)
+   ask_question(Kind, Component, Question, Check, Answer)

 Built-in method for asking a question represented by a term, ``Question``, which is converted to the question text using the